operations-monitor/.github/profile/README.md

 ## Introduction

-Operations Monitor is a highly configurable framework for working with and running [end-to-end testing](https://circleci.com/blog/what-is-end-to-end-testing/) at any scale.
-It combines excellent development and debugging tools as well as state of the art infrastructure for hosting and running end-to-end tests in production.
+Operations Monitor is an end-to-end testing platform for web applications.
+The platform specialises on monitoring operations (features) in your web application.
 [Read more ›](http://operations-monitor-docs.surge.sh/guide/what-is)